Cardinals go LB again, grab Tulsa’s Collins with No. 16 pick

 Arizona’s biggest need heading into the draft appeared to be in the secondary, particularly at cornerback.
 Longtime Cardinals star Patrick Peterson signed with the Minnesota Vikings in the offseason, leaving a sizable hole at the position.

 But the draft’s elite cornerbacks were gone early when Jaycee Horn went to the Panthers at No. 8 and Patrick Surtain went to the Broncos one selection later.
-So the Cardinals went with another linebacker and Collins will join fellow linebacker Isaiah Simmons, whom the Cardinals selected with the No. 8 overall pick out of Clemson last year.
+So the Cardinals went with another linebacker.
+Keim said the Cardinals talked about trading down but that Collins was rated “way too high” on their board to pass up.

-The pressure is on GM Steve Keim to build a playoff-caliber roster around young quarterback Kyler Murray, who is entering the third year of his affordable four-year rookie contract.
+The pressure is on Keim and Kingsbury to build a playoff-caliber roster around young quarterback Kyler Murray, who is entering the third year of his affordable four-year rookie contract.
 Arizona looked like it might break its playoff drought last season but lost five of its last seven games to finish at 8-8 and miss the postseason.

 The Cardinals have already had a busy offseason, adding several big-name veterans in free agency, including three-time NFL Defensive Player of the Year J.J.
 Watt.
 They also signed seven-time Pro Bowl receiver A.J.
 Green, cornerback Malcolm Butler and kicker Matt Prater and traded for three-time Pro Bowl center Rodney Hudson.